max-talanov/1/AI_Neurotechnologies_bla_bla_bla_course/triz.md

-Principle 20.
+### Principle 20.
 Continuity of Useful Action.

 B - Eliminate all idle or intermittent actions or work Booted notebooks use.
 ...

-Principle 22.
+### Principle 22.
 Blessing in Disguise

-A - Use harmful factors (particularly, harmful effects of the environment or surroundings) to achieve a positive effect Use arctic cold to cool a data-center
+A - Use harmful factors (particularly, harmful effects of the environment or surroundings) to achieve a positive effect Use arctic cold to cool a data-center.

+### Principle 23.
+Feedback

 ### Most useful